OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 # {"role": "user", "content": f"<summary_of_past_conversation>{summary}</summary_of_past_conversation>"},

-Verify: Manually test the summarize_history function with a multi-turn conversation.
-The output summary should accurately capture the key points without unnecessary detail.
+Verify: Manually test summarize_history with a multi-turn conversation.
+Does the summary capture the core points without all the chatty filler?
+It should.

 2. External Memory and Retrieval-Augmented Generation (RAG)

-Why: LLMs have limited context windows and cannot store all necessary domain-specific knowledge.
-RAG allows agents to access a vast external knowledge base, ensuring they have the most up-to-date and relevant information without explicitly embedding it in every prompt.
+Why: LLMs have limited context windows and simply cannot remember all your domain-specific knowledge.
+RAG lets your agents tap into a vast external knowledge base, ensuring they have the freshest, most relevant information without you having to stuff it into every single prompt.
+It’s like giving your agent access to Google, but only for the stuff it actually needs to know about your project.

 How:

-- Embed Documents: Convert your knowledge base documents into vector embeddings using an embedding model (e.g.,
+- Embed Documents: Turn your knowledge base documents into vector embeddings using an embedding model (e.g.,

-text-embedding-3-small,cohere-embed-v3). - Store in Vector DB: Store these embeddings in a vector database (e.g., Pinecone, Weaviate, ChromaDB, Qdrant).
+text-embedding-3-small,cohere-embed-v3). - Store in Vector DB: Stick these embeddings into a vector database (Pinecone, Weaviate, ChromaDB, Qdrant—pick your poison).

-- Query: When the agent needs information, take its current query or thought, embed it, and query the vector DB for semantically similar documents.
+- Query: When the agent needs info, take its current query or thought, embed it, and query your vector DB for semantically similar documents.

-- Inject Context: Include the retrieved relevant document chunks in the agent's prompt, typically within a
+- Inject Context: Shove the retrieved, relevant document chunks into the agent's prompt, usually within a

 <context>or<knowledge>tag.